livekit/track-processors-js/README.md

 ### Available base transformers

-- BackgroundTransformer (can blur background or use a virtual background);
+- BackgroundTransformer (can blur background, use a virtual background, or be put into a disabled state);

 ## Running the sample app